 Infertility, in and of itself, is one of the harder emotional and physical experiences a woman can face.
 It triggers a range of uncomfortable emotions, questions and new realities—and that’s especially true if you feel like you are the only one struggling to conceive.
 Indeed, being surrounded by friends with babies and bumps is a constant reminder that you are still not pregnant.
 But however tough your fertility journey may be, there are ways to cope.

-Here are six tips to help you cope:
+Here are 6 tips to help you cope with infertility struggles

 One of the more common ways we start judging ourselves is relative to those closest to us.
 Though we inherently know that comparing ourselves won’t ease our pain, it doesn’t really keep us from looking at our friends during a baby shower and wondering what might be wrong with us.